-Skyland Trail's mental health day treatment program in Atlanta, also known as the partial hospitalization program (PHP), is offered as a step-down from residential treatment.
-New patients may admit directly to day treatment if they are coming from another residential or day treatment program, or if they have been participating in less intensive outpatient therapy without progress.
+The Skyland Trail mental health day treatment program for adults in Atlanta, also known as the partial hospitalization program (PHP), is offered as a step-down from residential treatment.
+Adult clients transitioning from residential care also may be eligible to enroll in our transitional living program.

 Our psychiatric day treatment program often is recommended when:

 - traditional outpatient care is not successful

 - clients are likely to adhere to medications and fully participate in treatment

 - clients have a lower risk of impulsive suicide attempts

 Day Treatment, or partial hospitalization (PHP), is not appropriate for someone leaving a locked inpatient facility or hospital, or for individuals experiencing psychosis or frequent thoughts of suicide.

 Adults struggling with depression or anxiety who are feeling "stuck" in outpatient therapy may benefit from our intensive cognitive behavioral therapy program.
 CBT day treatment provides an immersive CBT experience in a therapeutic environment with individualized CBT-focused psychiatric care.